 Select the format you prefer, provide the location of the file and type its name.
 When done, press the Save button.

-To open a different document, use the same File menu and click Open.
+To open a WordPad document, go to the File menu, and press Open.

-The Open window shows up, where you choose the location where the file is found, select the document and press Open.
+The Open window shows up: choose the location where the file is found, select the document and press Open.

-To open one the most recent documents you worked with, go to the File menu.
+To open the most recent documents you worked with, go to the File menu.
 On its right section, you will find a list with all your Recent documents.

-A click on an entry will open that document, without having to browse for it.
+Simply click or tap the document you want to open.
 Learning to use the Recent documents list will definitely save you some time when working with WordPad.